lukso-network/docs/docs/guides/network/update-the-node.md

 #### Copy the Validator Keys

-In case you are running a validator, you can copy your keystore files to the new folder.
+In case you are running a validator, you are able to copy your keystore files to the new folder.
 The keystore data in your old folder will act as a backup.

 > Make sure to adjust the commands using the actual name of the previous folder instead of the placeholder.

 :::caution

-Only copy over your keystore data if you want to use the exact same consensus client as you did before the update.
+Only copy over your keystore data if you want to use the same consensus client as before the update.
 Otherwise, you would have to import your validator keys from scratch.

 :::